- The DiSC personality assessment framework can help you anticipate how to communicate with your colleagues in a way

 Steadies are even-keel people who love to be in a cooperative environment where everyone understands their roles and responsibilities.
 If your team is in turmoil, a steady likely won’t lead the effort to restore normalcy, but they’ll be a strong ally.

-People of the “conscientious” personal style (known in similar frameworks as “analyzer” or “thinker”) are in the business of precision and place a high value on competency.
+People of the “conscientious” personal style (known in similar frameworks as an “analyzer” or “thinker”) are in the business of precision and place a high value on competency.
 They jump at the chance to demonstrate their expertise and build new skills – just the sort of person you’re likely to find in an engineering, data science, or analyst role.
 They aren’t unfriendly, per se, but probably won’t chat you up about weekend plans or volunteer to organize a team dinner.